DayvonAllen/new-docker-master-cheatsheet/docker.md

 ## Container
 - is an instance of an image running as a process.
 - you can have many containers based off the same image.
+- is your running application, built from the image.
+- it's an isolated unit of software which is based on an image.
+  - A running instance of that image.
 - containers are:
   - just processes running on a host operating system.
   - limited to what resources they can access.
   - exit when the process stops.
   - not virtual machines.
+- Multiple containers can be based on the same image without interrupting each other.
+- Containers are separated from each other and have no shared data or state by default(This is `isolation`).
 ---

 ## Image